BrunoFenzl/CubieKid/README.md

 <img src="https://github.com/jenshackel/CubieKid/blob/master/photos/CubieKid.jpg" width="600">

-### A cute MP3 player project - made-to-measure (small) children's needs.
+## A cute MP3 player project - made-to-measure (small) children's needs.

 When I learned about [Thorsten's TonUINO project](https://www.voss.earth/tonuino/) I decided to create a compatible housing which fits the needs of (small)kids and parents.
 The result is CubieKid.
 It is still an ongoing process as I get improvement suggestions and comments to make it even better.

+There are no sharp corners, no external screws or loose parts.
+The speaker is scoop-proof covered.
+For serviceing (audio-files and battery-change) the access panel can be removed with a designated tool only.

+The whole player is powered by batteries, accu pack or USB-power-bank.
+So there is no need for external cables and power supplies.
+This all makes CubieKid the ideal all-day companion.

+### Housing

-This housing can be made from medium density fibreboard with a thickness of 3mm (Folks this is a german design - so everything in metric dimensions).
+This housing can be made from medium density fibreboard with a thickness of 3mm (sorry folks this is a german design - so everything is in metric dimensions).

 I'm using a homemade CNC-mill ([Make: MaXYposi](https://www.heise.de/make/artikel/MaXYposi-Projektseite-zum-universellen-XY-Portalroboter-von-Make-3676050.html)) which works well.
 But you can use a Laser Cutting Device as well.